eola-z-CS2103/CS2101/docs/UserGuide.md

 #### Redo last undone change: `redo`

-You can use the `redo` command to redo the last change to the list of contacts stored in NetworkBook and/or the list of contacts displayed by NetworkBook, so that you can quickly revert mistaken/temporary `undo` commands.
-This command only works if you have previously used `undo` commands in NetworkBook that can be reversed.
+You can use the `redo` command to redo the last change to the list of contacts stored in _NetworkBook_ and/or the list of contacts displayed by _NetworkBook_, so that you can quickly revert mistaken/temporary `undo` commands.
+This command only works if you have previously used `undo` commands in _NetworkBook_ that can be reversed.

 Format: `redo`